-Collective Trust Funds and Short Term Investment Funds
+Collective Trust Funds

-Collective Trusts and Short Term Investment funds are investment vehicles utilized as the target date funds, equity index funds, investment grade bond fund, global REIT fund and short term investment fund.
+Collective Trusts funds are investment vehicles utilized as the target date funds, equity index funds, investment grade bond fund, and global REIT fund.
 These funds permit daily subscriptions and redemption of units.
 These investments are valued using net asset values ("NAV") provided by the administrator of the underlying fund.
-The

-NAV is based on the value of the underlying assets owned by the fund, less its liabilities, divided by the number of units outstanding.
+The NAV is based on the value of the underlying assets owned by the fund, less its liabilities, divided by the number of units outstanding.